 - b.
-Trend A high school shall be evaluated on improvement of its Freshmen On Track rate.
-Improvement trend is determined by comparing the 2008-2009 rate with the average rate of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-The school shall receive points as follows: - For schools with a 2008-2009 Freshman On Track rate of 0%-89.9%, points are earned as follows:
+Trend A high school shall be evaluated on improvement of its Freshmen On-Track rate.
+Improvement trend is determined by comparing the 2012-2013 rate with the average rate of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+The school shall receive points as follows: - For schools with a 2012-2013 Freshman On-Track rate of 0%-89.9%, points are earned as follows:

 No Improvement = 0 points Improvement of at least 0.1 but under 2.5 percentage points = 1 point Improvement of at least 2.5 but under 5.0 percentage points = 2 points Improvement of at least 5.0 percentage points = 3 points a.
 Current Status - A high school shall be evaluated on its average ACT score.
-To determine current status, a school's average ACT scores for tests administered during the Spring 2008 PSAE administration and during the Spring 2009 PSAE administration will be averaged.
+To determine current status, a school's average ACT scores for tests administered to students in Grade 11 during the Spring 2012 PSAE administration and during the Spring 2013 PSAE administration will be averaged.
 If two years of data are not available, one year of data will be used.
 The school shall receive points towards its overall performance score as follows:

-Schools with a 2008-2009 Freshman On Track rate of 90% or greater automatically earn 3 points regardless of improvement.
+Schools with a 2012-2013 Freshman On-Track rate of 90% or greater automatically earn 3 points regardless of improvement.